va3c/viewer/va3c-viewer-html5/readme.md

 <iframe src="http://va3c.github.io/viewer/va3c-viewer-html5/latest/index.html" width=100% height=500px class='overview' >
 There is an `iframe` here.
 It is not visible when viewed on github.com/va3c/viewer.
 To view, please see 'Project Links' below.
 </iframe>
-_vA3C Viewer HTML5_ / [Full Screen]( http://va3c.github.io/viewer/va3c-viewer-html5/latest/index.html )
+_vA3C Viewer HTML5 - latest revision_ / [Full Screen]( http://va3c.github.io/viewer/va3c-viewer-html5/latest/index.html )

+The scripts hare are updates to the competition entry and winner of the second prize at the <a href="https://www.hackerleague.org/hackathons/aec-technology-hackathon-2014" target="_blank">AEC Technology Hackathon 2014</a>.

 ## Concept

 ### Mission
 <!-- a statement of a rationale, applicable now as well as in the future -->
-* View Revit, Rhino/Grasshopper and 3DS Max models in 3D with any web browser using Three.js and data rendered as JSON files.
+* View, mash-up edit and save 3D data files with any web browser.

 ### Vision